Norm-Reeves/azure-arm-vedge/README.md

   • Added readme to allow deployment directly from GitHub and to notate important information such as known issues and changes made.

+0.2:

+  • Added dependency "[variables('networkSecurityGroupName')]" for nic3.

 Known Issues & Desired Features:
 ============
 1.)
-NSG "VELO_vVCE_SG" is not a dependency for nic3, which can cause it to fail on deployment if nic3 is created before NSG.
+NICs 1 and 2 don't allow for static IP assignment.

 2.)
-NICs 1 and 2 don't allow for static IP assignment.
+The resource group used needs to be the same as the VNET's.

 3.)
-The resource group used needs to be the same as the VNET's.

-4.)
 Handle variables in a parameters.json file.